Functionairy/F10Y.L0060/source/F10Y.L0060/Project Plan.md

 # F10Y.L0060
-.NET 6.0 foundation library.
+.NET 6.0 language-only (foundation) library.

 The main reasons for this library are:

 - Introduction of DateOnly and TimeOnly types.
 - .NET 6.0 includes full development of System.Text.Json source-generation features.

+Allowed dependencies:

--
+	- net6.0
+	- Language libraries of prior .NET versions:
+		- F10Y.L0000 - netstandard2.1 language library.

 ## F10Y.L0024

 The F10Y.L0024 library contains the same functionality, but based on the System.Text.Json package for use in prior versions of .NET.